almet/copanier/README.md

 ## Fork

-This project is a continuation of the work done by [Yohan](https://framagit.org/ybon/copanier), on top of which we added the nition of groups, multiple producers, payment repartition etc.
+This project is a continuation of the work done by [Yohan](https://framagit.org/ybon/copanier), on top of which we added the notion of groups, multiple producers, payment repartition etc.